telerik/winforms-docs/knowledge-base/chartview-access-database.md

 	* [Binding to BindingList]({%slug winforms/chartview-/populating-with-data/binding-to-bindinglist%})
 * Unbound Mode: adding data points to each series.
 There are different series types, e.g. [BarSeries]({%slug winforms/chartview-/series-types/bar%}), [LineSeries]({%slug winforms/chartview-/series-types/line%}), etc.

 Using one of the two approaches you can populate the chart with the data extracted from the database.
-In this tutorial we are going to get the data from the Access Database file and create DataTable to populate the RadChartView.
+In this tutorial, we are going to get the data from the Access Database file and create DataTable to populate the RadChartView.

 ## Solution